Buchenherz/uibk_parsys_19/proseminar/08/readme.md

 In this exercise we can clearly see the improvements of using multiple threads.
 Geneerally, the more threads we use, the better absolute time we get.
 In the instance of a 5000x5000 space, we gained a speedup of 4x when using 8 threads in parallel compared to the sequential version.
 Interestingly, we get a spke at 1000x1000 space when using more than 4 threads.

+`gcc -mr native` tries to optimize to program to the local environment.

 ## Exercise 2

 ### Tasks